Klinefelter syndrome

 Klinefelter syndrome refers to a collection of characteristics in males that are caused by having two or more X chromosomes.

-The collection of chromosomes in an organism’s cells is known as its karyotype.
 The usual human karyotype is made up of 22 pairs of chromosomes called autosomes (which are the same in males and females) and a pair of sex chromosomes (resulting in a total of 46 chromosomes).
-Normally, women have 44 autosomes and two X chromosomes (denoted 46,XX) and men have 44 autosomes and one X and one Y chromosome (46,XY).

 Symptoms of Klinefelter syndrome

-The effects of Klinefelter syndrome vary between males with the condition1.
+The effects of Klinefelter syndrome vary between males with the condition.
 Symptoms of Klinefelter syndrome can be so mild in some individuals that they, their parents, and their doctors may not even realise they have the condition.

 The effects of Klinefelter syndrome observed in children continue into adulthood.

-For some men with Klinefelter syndrome, the condition goes undiagnosed until they try to start a family.
 This is because even for those with mild symptoms, most men with Klinefelter syndrome produce very few or no sperm and are infertile.

 Causes of Klinefelter syndrome